jimhigson/oboe.js-dissertation/markdown/3_Background.md

 JSON and XML data transfer formats {#jsonxml}
 ----------------------------------

-Both XML and JSON are text based, tree shaped data formats with human and machine readability.
+Both XML and JSON are text based, tree-shaped data formats with human and machine readability.
 One of the design goals of XML was to simplify SGML to the point that a graduate student could implement a full parser in a week [@javatools p287].
 Continuing this arc of simpler data